ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/README.md

 If you want it to run while you are away from your computer, I recommend downloading the [Caffeine app](http://lightheadsw.com/caffeine/) to keep your Mac awake, then turning the volume all the way up so you can hear when it finds a slot.

 Slots seem to open up at midnight in each time zone so you may get lucky just reloading the checkout page manually then.

+A copy of the code is also available in .txt format.
+However, this copy might not be the most up to date version.
+The .scpt file is the most current and the one you should download if you want to run this program on your Mac.